sybila/pithya-core/README.md

 ## Download Pithya

-You can download latest version of Pithya from our **TODO link**.
+You can download the latest version of Pithya from our **TODO link**.
 Pithya is written in Java so you don't have to worry about an OS-specific version.

 ## Run

 Pithya has one main binary **bin/pithya**.
-The bin folder also containes other executables, however, these are used only when pithya operates together with the GUI interface **TODO**, so you don't need to worry about them (short description of each is given at the end of this section).
+The bin folder also contains other executables, however, these are used only when pithya operates together with the GUI interface **TODO**, so you don't need to worry about them (short description of each is given at the end of this section).